cs3250team5/team5Project/README.md

 3) An app password

 ## This Program
-When loged in this will automatically download emails in your local inbox.
+When logged in this will automatically download emails in your local inbox.

 The main menu will have two options.